 Problem

-A community media platform wanted to scale long-form member-success stories without losing voice, fabricating details, or burying their editors under unstructured drafts.
-The bottleneck was not the writing — it was the grading and the gating.
+A community storytelling nonprofit wanted to scale long-form member-success stories without losing the founder’s voice, fabricating details, or burying editors in unstructured drafts.
+The bottleneck wasn’t the writing — it was grading and gating quality at volume.

 Approach